MAPF-Competition/web_resource/Competition Setup.md

    <img src="./external_page_resource/images/img1.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>

 3. The yellow robot has just completed the last errand in its assigned sequence.
-This task is now closed.
+This task is now closed and the yellow robot becomes unassigned.
    The blue robot has one errand remaining.
-This task is open.
+This task is considered open.
 The green robot is still trying to complete its first assigned errand.
 This task is neither open nor closed and could be re-assigned.
 <div style="text-align: center;">
    <img src="./external_page_resource/images/img2.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>